datanav/docs/management-studio.rst

 authenticate via a third party authentication provider (as for example Google or Azure), or create a user-account directly in the Management Studio.

-Your user-account is uniquely identified by the email-address.
+Your user account is uniquely identified by the email-address.
 That means that it is possible to use multiple authentication providers to log in as the same user, as long as the user credentials from the various authentication providers contain the same email address.

-This comes with a small caveat: If you create a user-account directly in the Management Studio you are not required to verify that the email address you specify actually exists and that you own it.
-That basically means that anyone can claim to own any email-address, including addresses that actually belongs to someone else.
+This comes with a small caveat: If you create a user account directly in the Management Studio you are not required to verify that the email address you specify actually exists and that you own it.
+That basically means that anyone can claim to own any email address, including addresses that actually belongs to someone else.

 On the other hand: most of the third party authentication providers supplies a verified email address.

-To avoid someone else to be able to log in with your email-address, the first login with a verified email-address will disable any unverified user credentials that has been previously used.
-All other settings on the existing user account will be kept, though.
+To avoid someone else to be able to log in with your email address, the first login with a verified email address will disable any unverified user credentials that has been previously used.
+All other settings on the existing user account will be kept.